Insights

 The main benefit of funding 529 Plans is the long-term, tax-free growth.
 Certain states have tax benefits for contributing to a 529, but they can be limited.
 We recommend these accounts if there is a longer time horizon for the balance to compound and grow.

 Funding a 529 enough to both cover college and graduate school may leave most with an overfunded 529.
-It’s difficult to determine from a young age if your child will go to college, let alone graduate school.
+It’s difficult to determine from a young age whether your child will go to college, let alone graduate school.
 There are restrictions for overfunded 529 Plans; funds can only be applied to qualifying expenses or transferred in only a few situations with no tax penalty.
 For this reason, it does not typically make sense to utilize 529s for graduate school.
 However, leftover funds from an appreciated stock gift may be used or saved without restrictions.

 You may not transfer appreciated stock to 529 Plans as a contribution, as these accounts require cash contributions for funding.
 Selling stock to raise the amount necessary would incur capital gains taxes for the donor.